huggingface/lerobot/README.md

 ### Evaluate a pretrained policy

-Check out [examples](./examples) to see how you can load a pretrained policy from HuggingFace hub, load up the corresponding environment and model, and run an evaluation.
+Check out [examples](./examples) to see how you can load a pretrained policy from the Hugging Face hub, load up the corresponding environment and model, and run an evaluation.

 Or you can achieve the same result by executing our script from the command line:
 ```bash